-The Heritage International Xperiential School believes that every student is unique and has his/her own identity.
-While the school does not have a prescribed uniform, it is an expectation that students will be dressed in smart semi formals in keeping with the ethos of the school and the learning environment.
+The Heritage International Xperiential School believes that every student is unique and has his/ her own identity.
+While the school does not have a prescribed uniform, it is an expectation that students will be dressed in smart, modest, semi-formals in keeping with the ethos of the school and the learning environment.
 Lanyards are an important part of the dress code and must be worn at all times while at school, field trip or any other school excursion.

-Accessories should be avoided keeping in mind the health and safety of self, peers and the entire community, the nature of activities conducted in laboratories or the sports field.
+Accessories should be avoided keeping in mind the health and safety of self, peers and the entire community, keeping in mind the nature of activities conducted in laboratories or the Sports field.

-The School will be entitled to recommend to a student change in clothing, if the choice of clothing adopted by the student goes against the ethos of the School.
+The School will be entitled to recommend and insist to a student, change in clothing, if the choice of clothing adopted by the student goes against the ethos of the School.
+Kindly also note that as a school we encourage students not be brand conscious.